wagslane/go-tinydate/README.md

 ## Transient Dependencies

 None!
-Add it will stay that way, except of course for the standard library.
+And it will stay that way, except of course for the standard library.

 Note: Currently the testify package is used **only** for testing, but that dependency will be removed in coming updates.